-Standards New Zealand (www.standards.co.nz) is the operating arm of the Standards Council, an autonomous Crown entity established under the Standards Act 1988.
+Standards New Zealand (www.standards.govt.nz)) is the national standards organisation and is part of MBIE.
 Standards New Zealand publishes 'New Zealand Standards', which prescribe specifications for products, processes, services, and performance, including for the gas industry.
-The Standards Council and Standards New Zealand will be replaced in April 2016 by an independent New Zealand Standards Approval Board.
-The changes reflect a new model with an approval function, a development function and links to the international Standards community.
-Standards development will be undertaken by an independent statutory officer within MBIE, using independent committees.
+Standards development is undertaken by a statutory officer within MBIE, using technical committees of industry experts for approval by an independent Standards Approval Board established under the Standards and Accreditation Act 2015.